 After exploring fast paced Tokyo, it’s time to slow it down a bit by journeying up north to Tono.
 The charming town of Tono is home to Japanese mythology and folklore, including the mysterious Kappa water fairies!
 After hearing some traditional Japanese tales (and maybe even going on a kappa hunt!) we will participate in a variety of sustainability projects, as well as a special cultural exchange with a local high school.
 We will spend time shadowing the students and discovering what a typical day is like in a Japanese high school.
 You will have the chance to join them in a variety of their classes, including English class where you may be helping them with presentations or other projects!
+In return, you will learn how to do calligraphy and take part in a tea ceremony.
 You can expect to form valuable friendships with these students and learn more about the Japanese language and culture.

 To cap off our time in Tono, we will visit the area devastated by the 2011 tsunami.
 It is an opportunity to reflect on the past, discover what current efforts are being made to get the area back to normal, and look towards the future.
 Students will leave Tono feeling like they had a true cultural experience, as well as the opportunity to see first-hand the impact a natural disaster can have on a community and learn ways to assist in relief efforts.

 Then it’s off to visit the sacred site of Nikko to visit the Toshu-gu Shrine.
-After marveling at Nikko’s iconic red bridge, we will enjoy a relaxing hike through the tranquil countryside to discover the natural beauty of Northern Japan.
+After marveling at Nikko’s iconic red bridge, we will enjoy a relaxing hike through the tranquil countryside to discover the natural beauty of Northern Japan, including Kegon falls.

 DAY 11: NAGOYA